 Ardath Albee defines a persona as a “a composite sketch of a target market based on validated commonalities – not assumptions – that informs content strategy to drive productive buyer engagement (i.e., revenue)”.

 More directly, buyer personas are fictional, broad characters who help you to define what your ideal and largest markets look like.
+They are used when determining who to target your products, services, branding or marketing (such as website design) towards.
 They will typically include not just demographics information (age, location, income) but extend to psychographic information (interests, concerns, likes, dislikes, barriers to purchase) too.

 There are many tools you can use to craft your buyer personas.